Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 Can You Use Ceremonial Grade For Matcha Lattes?

-At the end of the day, you can do whatever you want with your matcha powder.
-There are two reason why you wouldn’t necessarily want to use ceremonial grade matcha in a latte though.
+Just like you can drink culinary matcha, you can also use ceremonial grade matcha for your lattes.
+But!
+There are two reason why you wouldn’t necessarily want to use ceremonial grade matcha in a latte…

 First, you’re paying a premium for the best quality and tasting matcha.
-That’s because, if you’re drinking it on it’s own, you want the best possible taste.
+That’s because, it’s meant to be enjoyed on it’s own, so you want the best possible taste.
 So, when you mix it with milk and possibly a sweetener, there’s less of a point in using the best quality matcha.

-Second, culinary matcha tends to have a stronger taste which works very well for cooking and adding to lattes.
-When you mix it with milk, you still want to taste the matcha, and not to get lost in the background.
+But culinary matcha also tends to have a stronger taste which works very well for cooking and adding to lattes.
+When you mix it with milk, you still want to taste the matcha, and for it not to get lost in the background.

 Is There A Difference In Terms of Health Benefits Between Culinary & Ceremonial Matcha?